WSL Filesystem MCP server

 node dist/index.js /home/user/documents

-Integration with Claude Desktop
+Configuration with Claude Desktop

-Add one of these configurations to your claude_desktop_config.json:
+Add the MCP server to your claude_desktop_config.json:

 Using a specific WSL distribution: